ECMWFCode4Earth/aq-biascorrection/README.md

 -or reports/tables/results
 ```

 It will create figures and tables as part of the validation process.
+For instance, these are the figures generated
+for the case of the station located at Glasgow for the O3 variable:

 <img id="boxplot_hour_init" src="reports/images/hour_o3_boxplot_gb002_glasgow_unitedkingdom.png" alt="Initializations Boxplots">